brittanyrw/emojiscreen/README.md

 ## Contributing Guidelines 🎁

-Below are some additional guidelines to follow when contributing to this project.
-Follow all of the instructions please.
-We will just close any pull requests that do not follow instructions.
+Below are some guidelines to follow when contributing to this project.

 ### Adding or Updating Features Contributions